udodinho/KIP7-review/README.md

     }
 ```

-This function takes in two(2) arguments, an address and amount, mints an amount of token specified by the inputed amount to the address passed, and emits an event after the token has been minted.
+This function takes in two(2) arguments, an address and amount, mints an amount of token specified by the inputed amount to the address passed, this function checks the account provided if it is not an address zero, then calls an internal functions which takes an address(0), the account and the amount, then the totalSupply is added up with the amount and the balance of the address minting the token is increased and emits an event after the token has been minted.

 ##### 2.12 _burn():